Skip to content

 • Both can be created manually and provided to the node config, or XTDB can create them automatically.

 • If allowing XTDB to create the topics automatically, ensure that the connection properties supplied to the XTDB node have the appropriate permissions to create topics — XTDB will create each with the expected configuration values (single partition, LogAppendTime timestamps).
+Auto-created topics are unreplicated, so create them yourself for production.

 4. XTDB should be configured to use the topics, and the Kafka cluster they’re hosted on.
 It should also be authorised to perform all of the necessary operations on both.